fstagni/DIRACDocs/source/AdministratorGuide/Systems/Transformation/index.rst

 * **Stop**
 * **Flush:** It has a meaning only depending on the plugin used, for example the 'BySize' plugin, used *e.g.* for merging productions, creates a task if there are enough files in input to have at least a certain size: 'flush' will make the 'BySize' plugin to ignore such requirement
 * **Complete:** The transformation can be archived by the TransformationCleaningAgent.
 Archived means that the data produced stay, but not the entries in the TransformationDB
-* **Clean:** The transformation is cleaned by the TransformationCleaningAgent: jobs are killed and removed from WMS; produced and stored files are removed from the Storage Elements
+* **Clean:** The transformation is cleaned by the TransformationCleaningAgent: jobs are killed and removed from WMS